Skip to content

 OpenCode dependency

 Open Cowork embeds the OpenCode SDK v2 API surface from the @opencode-ai/sdk package.
-The current pinned package version is tracked in apps/desktop/package.json — at the time of writing, @opencode-ai/sdk: 1.14.31.
+The pinned package version is tracked in apps/desktop/package.json, with the exact installed version locked in pnpm-lock.yaml.
 The packaged desktop app ships the OpenCode CLI binary alongside the Electron bundle (see runtime-opencode-cli.ts).

 SDK upgrades can change: